It’s a breath-taking fact…

 developing new tailored restorative practices

-Our signature offering for individuals is a cohort-based deep experiential/ embodied learning process with in-person and virtual learning components.
-For organizations we offer analogous employee training for helping professionals (in medicine, mental health, government, non-profits) in self-care, transforming vicarious trauma and secondary traumatic stress.
+Our signature offering, the Restorative Practices model, is a cohort-based deep experiential/ embodied learning process with in-person and virtual learning components.
+We are piloting use cases in organizational wellness, and in healthcare and mental health settings as an alternative wellness intervention for patients who do not fit diagnostic criteria for a mental health disorder, but who none-the-less do not feel well.
+We also offer tailored trainings and workshops of all types, drawing on our talented multi-cultural faculty with expertise in early education, child development, adolescent development, violence prevention, cultural humility, diversity, equity, and inclusion work, mental health, and neuro-developmental impacts of technology and social media, as well as trainings in self-care, and transforming vicarious trauma and secondary traumatic stress.
 We are directing and producing an educational film series, have written multiple books, and are developing a line of learning toys for children.
 We hope we can be useful to you.

 Our organization is an impact-focused social enterprise with a triple bottom line based in Northern California.
 We are pursuing B-Corp certification.
-Our advisors are a brilliant team of scientists, researchers, mindfulness teachers, and creative types.
+Our mentors and advisors are a brilliant team of scientists, researchers, mindfulness teachers, and award-winning artists and writers.
+We believe that at the highest levels, the boundary between art and science dissolves into the experience of unity and flow.
+In all of our work, we strive to walk this line.

 Applied Mindfulness, Inc.